 The United States is deploying warships and surveillance drones in its hunt for the killers of the diplomatic staffers, and a contingent of 50 Marines has arrived to boost the security of Americans in the country.

-The drones are expected to gather intelligence to be given to Libyan officials for strikes, the official said.
+A senior U.S. official told CNN that American surveillance drones are expected to join the hunt for jihadists who may be tied to the attack.
+The drones are expected to gather intelligence that will be turned over to Libyan officials for strikes, the official said.

 Two American destroyers were en route to the Libyan coast, U.S. officials told CNN.
 Both the USS Laboon and USS McFaul are equipped with satellite-guided Tomahawk cruise missiles.

 The move “will give the administration flexibility” in case it opts to take action against targets inside Libya, one senior official said.

 “We will not waver in our commitment to see that justice is done for this terrible act,” U.S. President Barack Obama said Wednesday.
 “And make no mistake, justice will be done.”